Before Monday, read Figure 1.4 and Definition 1.5 (definition of finite automata) on pages 34-35.

 Describe and use models of computation that don’t involve state machines.

-Given a DFA or NFA, find a regular expression that describes its language.
+Given a DFA, find a regular expression that describes its language.

-Given a regular expression, find a DFA or NFA that recognizes its language.
+Given a regular expression, find a DFA that recognizes its language.

 Use precise notation to formally define the state diagram of finite automata.